Whole CommUNITY Academy logo featuring the word "UNITY" highlighted and a heart within a speech bubble on the right.

 Our Career Exploration Series

-Allows adult students ages 18-22, who are still eligible for an IEP, to explore a variety of careers while discovering their interests and aptitudes.
+Allows adults to explore a variety of careers while discovering their interests and aptitudes for a limited time.

 Our Adaptive Series